 Cuba Travel Warning

-Travelers should apprise family and friends in the United States of their whereabouts, and keep in close contact with their travel agency, hotel staff, and local officials.
+Travelers should apprise family and friends in the United States of their whereabouts, and keep in close contact with their travel agency and hotel staff.

 For further information:

 - Visit the Embassy Havana website for the latest messages to U.S. citizens and other information related to Embassy operations.

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Cuba.